⚖ Laws of Malta

 Tenant rights, notice periods, illegal eviction

 Your landlord cannot simply throw you out.
 Maltese law gives tenants strong protections.
-Here is what to do if you receive an eviction notice or your landl
+Here is what to do… Step-by-step Malta legal guide on Laws of Malta.

 1. Know your rights — a landlord cannot evict you without a court order